proudlygeek/daisylove/README.md

 Why?
 ----

-Actually It was just an exercise to test the [Raphael.js][2] library which turned into a little game.
+Actually It was just an exercise to test the [Raphael.js][2] library which has turned into a little game.
 Hope you'll enjoy it.

 [1]: http://en.wikipedia.org/wiki/He_Loves_Me..._He_Loves_Me_Not
 [2]: http://raphaeljs.com/